queuebitt/queuebitt.github.io/rogue-enchants.md

 *   Daggers only
 *   A little behind Crusader in PvE damage, but excellent for dagger rogues in PvP
-*   If you PvP a little or a lot it is usually better than Crusader overall
+*   If you PvP a little or a lot it is usually better than Crusader for both PvE and PvP overall

 **Off Hand Weapon**